mfornace/nupack-docs-dev/sources/start.md

     Make sure to replace `nupack-VERSION` with the correct folder name (e.g., `nupack-4.0.0`).

-5. Validate your NUPACK 4 installation by running the following commands:
+5. Check that the correct `nupack` version is now installed by running the following commmand:

     ```bash
+    python3 -m pip show nupack
+    ```

+    If the version is not correct, go back to Step 4, double-check the folder name, and rerun the command.

+6. Validate your NUPACK 4 installation by running the following commands:

+    ```bash
     python3 -m pip install -U pytest
     python3 -m pytest -v --pyargs nupack
     ```

-6. You can now conveniently run NUPACK 4 jobs as Jupyter notebooks (see above for [example notebooks](start.md#example-notebooks)).
+7. You can now conveniently run NUPACK 4 jobs as Jupyter notebooks (see above for [example notebooks](start.md#example-notebooks)).
 You can launch a web-based Jupyter notebook browser from the command line:

     ```bash
     jupyter lab